-Saying that chile poblano rajas is a versatile dish is an understatement; these strips of chile and onion in cream can be a main dish (as a filling for tacos), a side dish for grilled meats, a mix-in ingredient for scrambled eggs and the like, or, when used sparingly, even a condiment.
-(I haven’t yet seen these used as a topping for ice cream, but I have no doubt that someone has probably done that with rajas, too.)
+Calling rajas a versatile dish might be an understatement; these strips of chilies and onion in cream become a main dish as a filling for tacos, make a flavorful side dish for grilled meats, work as a mix-in ingredient for scrambled eggs and the like, and, when used sparingly, serve as a condiment.

-Poblano chiles are perfect for a dish like this, in which the flavor of the peppers is even more important than their spiciness.
-Don`t be put off by the number of steps in this recipe because the effort will most definitely be worth the trouble.
-Make a double batch of these, if you can, because they are wonderful leftover and you will find many ways to enjoy them once you have them on hand.
-Don´t miss the notes on uses and variations below the recipe.
+Relatively mild poblano chilies make the perfect choice for a dish like this, in which the flavor of the peppers becomes more important than their spiciness.
+Make a double batch because you will find many ways to enjoy rajas once you have them on hand.

 - 2 teaspoons olive oil